MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 ## Edit or delete a comment

-Edit your comments or remove existing comments in design studio from the Comments pane.
+Edit your comments or remove existing comments in design studio from the comments pane.

 1. Select **...** next to the comment.
 1. Choose **Edit comment** or **Delete comment**.

 ## Resolve a comment

-Resolve or reopen a comment thread to better track the active comments from the Comments pane.
+Resolve or reopen a comment thread to better track the active comments from the comments pane.

 1. Select **...** next to the comment.
 1. Choose **Resolve comment**.